 Can I learn to drive if I have a disability?

-Having a disability doesn’t necessarily mean that you can’t drive – there are various modifications that can be designed to help make your driving, or travelling experience as comfortable as possible, depending on your needs.
+Having a disability doesn’t necessarily mean that you can’t drive – there are various modifications that can be designed to help make your driving as comfortable as possible, depending on your needs.

 Get a provisional licence

 First off, you should apply for your provisional driving licence.
 The earliest you can submit an application is three months prior to your sixteenth birthday.
 You can get the form needed to do this — called a D1 — from any large Post Office, or you can download it online from the government’s website.